Note: This is the second part of the article "Discovering Ireland". You can read the Part I here.

 Mullaghmore town and beach was our next stop.
 Mullaghmore village is lovely with a small harbour, several beach hotels, restaurants and coffees.
 The beach around the bay is a blue flag beach and although it was October we found several people waking and swimming/surfing.
 A few kilometers after Mullaghmore we found an amazing sandy beach named Rossnowlagh Beach (county Donegal already).
 It is one of the best blue flag surfing beaches in Europe but is also a beautiful beach to walk or run (3 kms of an white and sandy beach!).
 We were lucky to watch a pretty sunset at this beach (see picture below).

-We arrived in Donegal town around 6:30 pm and we had time to walk through the city center and find a nice place to have dinner: The Harbour Restaurant, where you can eat fresh seafood, fish and also several meat dishes.
+We arrived in Donegal town at around 6:30 pm and we had time to walk through the city centre and find a nice place to have dinner: The Harbour Restaurant, where you can eat fresh seafood, fish and also several meat dishes.
 After dinner we stayed overnight in a B&B close to Donegal town, the Milltown House, which was ok for one night.
-Rooms are ensuite but really simple.
+Rooms are en-suite but really simple.
 We choose this place mainly for 3 reasons: good recommendations on Booking.com, it was cheap (the price included a nice and home-cooked breakfast also) and it allowed to have our dog with us in the bedroom (which is great when you are travelling with pets and not always easy to find!).